Thermodynamics of Quantum Heat Bath: Introduction

 In the case of a bath for which the components are two-level molecules, for instance a paramagnetic salt or spin solid such as cerium magnesium nitrate, we show that the Dirac measure leads to the familiar relation

 for the specific energy of the bath as a function of the inverse temperature.
 Here $E_1$ and $E_2$ are the energy levels of the molecular Hamiltonian.
 One can check that $E(\beta)$ is an increasing function of the temperature, and it is evident that if $E_2 > E_1$ then $\lim_{\beta \to \infty} E(\beta) = E_1$, and $\lim_{\beta \to 0} E(\beta) = \half (E_1 + E_2)$.
-The form of (\ref{Boltzmann}) is not perhaps at first sight surprising, but one should bear in mind that (\ref{Boltzmann}) is a macroscopic result, referring to the thermodynamics of the bath rather than to the behaviour of an individual molecule of the bath.
+The form of (\ref{Boltzmann}) is not at first sight surprising, but one should bear in mind that (\ref{Boltzmann}) is a {\it macroscopic} result, referring to the thermodynamics of the bath as a whole rather than to the behaviour of an individual molecule of the bath.
 Thus, for example, a sample consisting of one mole of the material of the bath will have energy $N_A \,E(\beta)$ at temperature $T$, where $N_A$ is Avogadro's number.
-We do not at any stage in our analysis assume that the state of the bath can be represented by a Gibbs ensemble, so the result of this example allows us to conclude that if the measure ${\mathbb P}$ is concentrated on the energy eigenstates then in the limit of a large number of particles we recover the thermodynamics that would be obtained if we had assumed that the bath was in equilibrium with a still larger reservoir held at a constant temperature.
+It should be emphasized that we do not at any stage in our analysis assume that the state of the bath can be represented by a Gibbs ensemble, so the result of this example shows that if ${\mathbb P}$ is concentrated on the energy eigenstates then in the limit of a large number of particles we recover the thermodynamics that would be obtained if we had assumed that the bath was in equilibrium with a still larger reservoir held at a constant temperature.